 All Recipes Featured on

-(from Cooking with the Seasons Cookbook)
+(from Flowers in the Kitchen Cookbook)

-Salt and pepper
+Salt and freshly ground pepper

 ½ cup basil flowers (cut the flower stems in between each whorl as described below)*

 Core and chop the tomatoes into 3/4-inch dice.
 Peel the cucumber, ½-inch dice.
 Combine all the vegetables in a bowl.

 Cut the cheese into ½-inch dice, or if using fresh mozzarella , shred it into bite-size pieces.
 Add the cheese to the vegetables and toss.